fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_11.jpg)

-Figure 5.11: Demonstrating validation as part of the setter property
+Caption: Demonstrating validation as part of the setter property

 Inheritance